How are stock options taxed?

 There are other caveats to be aware of which often require coordination with your CPA and financial advisor.
-For example, there’s an annual vesting limit of $100,000 per year for incentive stock option tax treatment, based on the market value of the ISOs at the time of grant.
+For example, there’s an annual vesting limit of $100,000 per year for incentive stock option tax treatment.
+This is based on the market value of the ISOs at the time of grant.
 Also, taxes may change depending on what happens to stock options during a merger or acquisition.
+Alternatively, if you work for a public company that goes private, you may not be able to control when you recognize taxable income.

 Keep in mind, while incentive stock options have tax benefits if you satisfy the holding period requirements, it still may not be beneficial to do so based on the risk.
 Learn more about tax planning for ISOs.

 Tax treatment of non-qualified stock options (NQSOs)

 Although NQSOs don’t offer any tax benefits, the tax treatment is more straightforward.
 Unlike ISOs, your employer will reserve some funds for federal income tax purposes.
 However, this doesn’t mean flat withholding will be enough.
 Automatic withholding is based on a flat rate which may not apply to your tax situation.

 Like ISOs, there are generally no tax consequences at grant or vesting.
 But exercising non-qualified stock options is a taxable event.
 At exercise, the amount that is typically subject to tax as ordinary income is: (current market price – the strike price) * number of shares.
 This is called the compensation element.

-Again, you will want to coordinate your plans with your financial advisor and CPA prior to exercising or selling stock options.
+Again, coordinate your plans with your financial advisor and CPA prior to exercising or selling stock options.

-When you sell NQSOs, assuming for a gain, it’ll be taxed as short or long-term capital gain depending on your holding period.
+When you sell NQSOs, any change in the share price after exercise will be subject to tax at short or long-term capital gain tax rates depending on your holding period.
 However, if you exercise and sell the stock immediately, you shouldn’t have a capital gain, only ordinary income tax.

 If you’ve kept the stock for less than 1 year, it’s a short-term capital gain for tax purposes.
 The tax rates on short-term capital gains are the same as ordinary income.
 If you keep the stock for more than 1 year, long-term capital gains rates will apply.